 When propagating Anthurium Clarinervium plants, rooting hormone isn’t as necessary as the various sections will probably have their own established root system.
 Rooting hormone is more commonly used on cuttings to help those initial roots come through.

-Grow lights are great to use when propagating all houseplants and can be used for Anthurium Clarinervium propagation.
+Grow lights are great to use when propagating all houseplants.
 They help to provide the ideal light condition which stimulates faster and stronger growth.

 LED lights are also beneficial for mature houseplants if your home doesn’t get much sunlight.
 They can help avoid problems such as slow and leggy growth so are a great investment for all plant parents.

 It’s important to clean all of your tools before and after contact with any plant to stop cross-contamination between your houseplants.
 Scissors and shears can transfer pests and diseases across plants without you realising.